Cincinnati Museum Center: History

 In 2004, the county again approved an operating levy for the building's operating costs and capital repairs.
 In 2009, the museum center began a project to restore the southwest wing of the terminal, including new roofing, masonry repairs, a new HVAC system, and restoration of four dining rooms on the south side of the terminal.
 In 2009, county residents approved an extension of the 2004 levy for further repairs.

 From July 2016 until November 2018, the museum was shut down in order to complete a $228 million renovation throughout the entire building, in addition to restoring numerous rooms original to the building.
 The renovation was approved by Hamilton County voters through an increased sales tax, bringing $176 million, and was also funded by $5 million in state grants, $7.5 million in donations, and $39 million in federal historic tax credits.
 It was the first full renovation of the building, after two smaller renovations that made the Land of Oz shopping center and the Cincinnati Museum Center operable.
 Original plans called for leaving the Duke Energy Children's Museum and the Cincinnati History Museum open, but it was decided to shutter the entire building after water damage proved to be more extensive than previously thought.
 During the closure, items located in the museum were stored in the Geier Center, the museum's research and storage facility, and in various traveling exhibits across the country.

 The building and museum center had their reopening ceremony on November 17, 2018.
 The terminal expanded its foodservice contract from 2014 for operation of three dining rooms on the main concourse, two on the lower level, a retail shop, and other rotating operations.
 The main level operation Cup and Pint now serves pizzas, coffee, and draft beer, while Nourish 513 serves sandwiches, salads, and fast food.
 The Rookwood Tea Room reopened as a Graeter's location.
 In January 2019, the terminal gained another museum as a tenant, the Nancy & David Wolf Holocaust and Humanity Center, in the former space of the History Library.

+In July 2024, the museum announced the purchase of a former Heidelberg Distributing Company facility to use as a new collections storage center.
+The 200,000 sqft facility was named the Vontz Family Education, Research and Collections Center a year later.